 Waupaca County - Quick Facts

 Waupaca County was created by the State Legislature on February 17, 1851.
 Slight boundary changes were made until the present 22 townships were established in 1891.
 Waupaca County is located in east central Wisconsin approximately midway between Green Bay and Stevens Point.
-The City of Waupaca is the third largest municipality in the county and serves as the county seat.
+The City of Waupaca is the largest municipality by population and serves as the county seat.

 Waupaca County encompasses approximately 760 square miles of which about 17 square miles is surface water, 420 square miles is farmland, 202 square miles is forested, 97 square miles is wetland, leaving about 24 square miles designated as urban area that includes six cities and six villages.
 The county has adopted land use controls to insure logical development within the county, including the protection of environmentally sensitive areas.